Dealing with doubt from someone close to you can blow your motivation and make you doubt yourself. It can make you angry and cause resentment.

 If you’re open to knowing whether someone is doubting you or doubting an idea, all it takes is a little conversation.
 The truth is usually easy to find.

-If the person doubts you, depending on who it is, your feeling may be hurt a little or a lot.
+If the person doubts you, depending on who it is, your feelings may be hurt a little or a lot.

-But, the good news is there’s lemonade to be made from those lemons.
+But, the good news is there’s lemonade to be made from those lemons, my friend.

 That leaves you two choices.
-You can lay around dealing with doubt that won’t benefit you or you can use your time and energy to get things done.
+You can lay around dealing with doubt that won’t benefit you or you can use your time and energy to get shit done.

 Related: You Lack Confidence?
 Here’s why you don’t need it.

 Sometimes doubt stems from fear, and that fear comes from genuine concern about what will happen if things don’t go as planned.